 In order to do so, we test predictions that stem from physiological models.
 A good physiological model can predict behaviors or physiology.
 Behavior, if you will, is a fancy way to access computational routines our brain engages in to complete the task at hand.
 We want to shed light on these routines.

 Attention presents an interesting conundrum for the study of cognition and cognitive neuroscience.
-At a basic level, attention, our ability to work with the sensory inputs and select relevant portions of it while ignoring distracting portions of it, is a computational routine that has to engage many different systems.
+At a basic level, attention — our ability to work with sensory input and select relevant portions of it while ignoring distracting portions of it — is a computational routine that has to engage many different systems.